Friends of the Ashland Public Library Bylaws

 The Organization follows best practices for document retention and destruction as outlined by United for Libraries Association of Library Trustees, Advocates, Friends and Foundations, a division of the American Library Association.

-For detailed procedures of functions, including, but not limited to finance, fundraising, and document retention, refer to the Board of Directors handbook.
+For detailed procedures of functions, including, but not limited to finance, fundraising, and document retention, refer to documents on file with the Secretary.